adamfletcherUK/online-dashboard/content/home/professional.md

-## Professional Experience

-I have also worked within Industrial Science, developing non-invasive blood tests for expectant mothers to detect chromosomal abnormalities (such as Down Syndrome), utilising Machine Learning to assess the risk of an abnormality in the fetus.
+## Data in Business

-Since transitioning into a Data Scientist of business, I have worked for clients helping them solve problems with data, from developing end-to-end ETL and feature engineering pipelines with model training and automated deployment, a multitude of predictive machine learning models, providing bespoke analytics and generally improving a businesses ability to make data-driven business decisions.
+As a Data Scientist, I worked for multiple clients helping them solve problems and make better decisions with data.

+I have a wealth of experience building predictive machine learning models, including clustering, regression, classification, natural language processing an addition to utilising a plethora of advanced analytical and statstical approaches to gain insight from data.

+I also have a large amount of experience serving machine learning applications to end-users either through deploying APIs or Dashboard and even building a full end-to-end ETL, feature engineering and model training pipeline in a production setting.

+For a more expansive review of my Data Science skillset, check out the Skills Overview section